andersonscreekps/andersonscreekps-website/content/learning/grades-5-6.md

 ### Humanities

 Humanities encompass History, Geography and Economics.
 Our aim is to involve students in the curriculum as much as possible while covering key ideas.
 When learning about Federation, for instance, students can choose to research main themes such as suffrage; the Great Depression and key figures within the movement.
 We run a special week of lessons to commemorate the ANZACS which culminates in the ANZAC Day Ceremony and an Expo.
-Other subjects include: the Gold Rush; Asia; Government and Migration.
+Other subjects include the Gold Rush; Asia; Government and Migration.

 ### ICT (Information and Communications Technology)